hubso1/SOC_Project/README.md

 - **Port Scanning Detected by Suricata**
   Suricata IDS detects Nmap-style scanning from a remote IP.
 The IP is added to a blocklist via Active Response and an alert is sent to Slack with details.

-> Screenshots and workflow diagrams will be included below for each case.

 ---
 ## More Custom Dashboards